 - Inability to control the drinking and drinks more and more.

-- If a person is not having involvement in extracurricular activities
+- If a person is not involved in extracurricular activities

 - Hangover symptoms in the morning.